spotinst/help/src/docs/ocean/features/auto-upgrade-aks-patch-version.md

 ![screen-history](https://github.com/user-attachments/assets/a6a8f177-00ce-4dce-a868-2a659e73bb32)

-The Updates History list for completed runs is displayed at the top of the screen with these attributes:
+The auto-upgrades history list for completed runs is displayed at the top of the screen with these attributes:

 * Execution Time: Format MM/DD/YYYY, hh: mm: ss.
 * Old Version number (before the run).